Angular pair-of-pants decompositions of complex varieties

+We start by discussing a general procedure for gluing angle sets, without any assumptions.
 Let $Z\subset (\CC^{\times})^{n}$ be an affine linear space and $\overline{Z}$ an snc-compactification.
 The boundary is a strictly normal crossings divisor, and we endow $\overline{Z}$ with the log structure coming from this.
 We write $Z^{\log}$ for the corresponding Kato-Nakayama space.
 Note that $Z^{\log}$ is again homotopy equivalent to $Z$.
 We now \emph{extend} or \emph{compactify} the angle map $Z\to \Theta$ to a surjective angle map

 This procedure is entirely canonical, as the functions used to define the angle map are invertible outside the boundary.
 We call $\Theta^{\log}$ the completed angle set.
 In simple terms, it is the closure of $\Theta$ with respect to the Euclidean topology.
 The upshot of this construction is that the angle sets of the $Z^{\log}_{\sigma}$ are now contained in $\Theta^{\log}$.
 This gives us our candidate for our gluing maps.